 1. Companion Planting

-Time-honored gardening wisdom says that certain plants, when grown together, improve each other’s health and yields.
+Time-honored gardening wisdom says that certain plants when grown together, improve each other’s health and yields.
 For instance, some plants attract beneficial insects that help to protect a companion, while other plants (particularly herbs) act as repellents.
-Learn the basics of Companion Planting
+Learn the basics of Companion Planting.

-A commonly cited example is the Three Sisters garden, which has been traditionally practiced by the Wampanoag people of what is now the northeastern United States.
+A commonly cited example is the Three Sisters Garden,which has been traditionally practiced by the Wampanoag people of what is now the northeastern United States.
 A prime demonstration of companion planting at its best, corn provides support for pole beans to climb, the beans add nitrogen to the soil for future crops to use, and squash leaves shade the soil around the taller plants, like a living mulch.
 Squash’s prickly leaves also deter marauding animal pests.
 Some would add a fourth sister—a flowering plant such as sunflowers—to draw in pollinators.
 See more about planting the Three Sisters.

 Intercropping or polyculture of plants that have mutual benefits (aka companion planting) mimics the way different species grow together in nature.
 Monoculture, on the other hand, leads to the exhaustion of soil nutrients.
 Indigenous people also discovered that plant diversity meant diet diversity.
 If one crop should fail, the others could fill that void.

 Try “intercropping” in your vegetable garden.
-Sneak small crops in between bigger ones which will be ready before the big ones need the space.
+Sneak small crops in between bigger ones, which will be ready before the big ones need the space.
 See the video below for a demonstration of intercropping.

 Creating terraces to garden in is an especially good way to garden where rain is seasonal, sporadic, and often comes in heavy downpours.
-In the southwestern U.S., for example, terracing was key to the agricultural success of the Anasazi and their descendents, the Hopi, who still use terraced gardens today.
-This can be seen in the village of Hotevilla-Bacavi, in northern Arizona, where traditional terraced gardens were restored in the 1990s
+In the southwestern U.S., for example, terracing was key to the agricultural success of the Anasazi and their descendants, the Hopi, who still use terraced gardens today.
+This can be seen in the village of Hotevilla-Bacavi, in northern Arizona, where traditional terraced gardens were restored in the 1990s.

 If you wish to garden sustainably on sloped land for years to come, the use of terracing is essential in avoiding soil erosion that carries your precious topsoil away.